Glossary of terms

 F G H I J

 Floors: - Clifford Whitworth Library has three floors, colour-coded according to their intended study usage.
-Ground floor - Red - ??.
-First floor - Blue - Collaborative study.
-Second floor - Green - Silent study.
+Ground floor - Red - Enquiry Desk is here.
+First floor - Blue - Collaborative study spaces.
+Second floor - Green - Silent study area.

 Inter-library loan - If the library does not have a copy of the book or item that you want, you may be able to make an inter-library loan request and we will try to borrow it from another library for you.